darthtoad/RemoteClassroomOpenTok/readme.md

 ## Future Features

-* Change buttons in the video frame to images
 * Enable dragging for division bar to make bottom frame larger or smaller
 * Differentiate between students and teachers
 * Create website so teachers can make activities